wpatter6/PokemonGoDiscordRaidBot/README.md

   1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
 If you edit the json directly, you will need to close and restart the bot for the changes to take effect.

 ## How to configure in discord:
-*can be done without installing, requires Manage Server Permission*
+*can be done without installing, requires Manage Server role permission*
 1. Join your bot to the server, or if not installing the program, you can join mine using [this link](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0).
 1. Bot requires role permissions of at least "Manage Messages"
 1. Configure which channel is the output channel, and which channels should have pin behavior using !channel and !pin or !pinall commands.